-Close Phase 1 of Docket No. UM 1690, and open Phase 2 with guidance for participants' Phase 2 filings regarding whether, and under what conditions, it is reasonable and in the public interest to allow electric companies to provide voluntary renewable energy tariffs to nonresidential customers.
+Accept the Voluntary Renewable Energy Tariff (VRET) Study and close Phase 1 of Docket No. UM 1690.
+Open Phase 2 for parties to file responses on the threshold question in the statute: whether, and under what conditions, it is reasonable and in the public interest to allow electric companies to provide voluntary renewable energy tariffs to nonresidential customers.